 You probably won’t have any leftovers, but leftover shrimp or sauce could certain be refrigerated for a day or two.

 Recipe created by Kalyn, the idea of pairing Sriracha with Shrimp came from White on Rice Couple.

 Amount Per Serving: Calories: 332Total Fat: 23gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 18gCholesterol: 251mgSodium: 1423mgCarbohydrates: 4gFiber: 0gSugar: 1gProtein: 26g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you’re making this for the South Beach Diet or another type of low-glycemic or low-carb eating plan, it’s important to use reduced-sugar ketchup since regular ketchup has a lot of added sugar.
-Mayo is a limited food for South Beach, but you’re not eating a lot of it here.
-With low-sugar ketchup, and assuming a moderate amount of sauce, I would eat this for any phase of South Beach and it should be good for most low-carb eating plans.
+If you’re making this Shrimp Cocktail with Sriracha Cocktail Sauce for a low-carb eating plan or for the original South Beach Diet, it’s important to use sugar-free ketchup since regular ketchup has a lot of added sugar.
+Mayo is a limited food for South Beach, but you’re not eating a lot of it here, or you could use light mayo if you prefer.
+With sugar-free ketchup, and assuming a moderate amount of sauce, I would eat this for any phase of South Beach and it should be good for all low-carb eating plans.